agaby/darl-dev/Darl.GraphQL/md/GraphQL_examples.md

 }
 ```

-## exclude a Ruleset output from the visible results
+## Exclude a Ruleset output from the visible results
 ```json
 mutation
 {